p3/p3ol-cli/README.md

 You can self-update your client by running `./p3ol self-update`.

-## Features

-Here is a running list of features and future features I plan to implem

-- Logging in as a Guest account
-- Joining a public chatroom
-- System notifications when your screenname

 ### Chat Commands

 - `/quit` – Quits the chat and closes Retro AOL CLI